john-friedman/datamule-python/datamule/docs-rewrite/docs/datamule-python/portfolio/document.md

 ### Attributes
 These attributes are built in.

-- cusip
+- cusips
-- isin
+- isins
-- figi
+- figis
 - persons
 - tickers
     - nyse